-Lissencephaly typically develops when a fetus is 12 to 14 weeks old.
-During this time, nerve cells begin to move to other areas of the brain as it develops.
-For fetuses with lissencephaly, the nerve cells do not move.
-This affects brain development.
+Lissencephaly develops when a fetus is 12 to 14 weeks old.
+During this time nerve cells begin to move to other areas of the brain as it develops.
+But for fetuses with lissencephaly, the nerve cells don’t move.

-The condition can occur alone, but it is also associated with genetic conditions such as Miller-Dieker syndrome and Walker-Warburg syndrome.
+The condition can occur on its own.
+But it’s also associated with genetic conditions such as Miller-Dieker syndrome and Walker-Warburg syndrome.

-If a baby experiences symptoms related to brain development, a physician may recommend an imaging scan after birth to examine the brain.
-This includes ultrasound, computed tomography (CT), or magnetic resonance imaging (MRI) scans.
-If lissencephaly is the cause, a physician will typically grade the degree to which the brain is affected.
+If a baby experiences symptoms related to incomplete brain development, a doctor may recommend an imaging scan to examine the brain.
+This includes ultrasound, CT, or MRI scans.
+If lissencephaly is the cause, a doctor will grade the disorder to the degree that the brain is affected.

-Brain smoothness is called agyria, and brain thickening is called pachgyria.
-A grade 1 diagnosis means that a child has generalized agyria or that most of the brain is affected (The Cortical Foundation, 2012).
-This occurrence is very rare and results in the most severe symptoms and delays.
+Brain smoothness is called agyria, and brain groove thickening is called pachygyria.
+A grade 1 diagnosis means that a child has generalized agyria, or that most of the brain is affected.
+This occurrence is rare and results in the most severe symptoms and delays.

-Most affected children have grade 3 lissencephaly.
-This condition results in thickening on the front and sides of the brain and some agyria throughout the brain.
+Most children affected have grade 3 lissencephaly.
+This results in thickening on the front and sides of the brain and some agyria throughout the brain.

 Written by: Rachel Nall, RN, BSN